-The Solar SPELL team from Cal Poly held a full-day training session at Peace Corps Headquarters in Port Vila, Vanuatu, on September 9, 2015.
+The Solar SPELL team held a full-day training session at Peace Corps Headquarters in Port Vila, Vanuatu, on September 9, 2015.
 Volunteers traveled to the training from across many of the islands that comprise Vanuatu, and were extremely enthusiastic about being able to use the digital libraries in the schools and communities where they are stationed.

 The Peace Corps volunteers across the Pacific Islands commit to two years of volunteer service, and are most frequently posted to schools.
 The majority of these schools will not have reliable electricity/power or Internet connectivity, so these libraries are designed to provide relevant educational content in these challenging environmental conditions—especially for first-time users of such technology.

 The Solar SPELL library was designed to help meet the needs of the Peace Corps volunteers, vis-à-vis enabling and improving education, in the field.
 It includes open access content, much of which is localized for the Pacific Islands.
 The offline library’s content can also be found in on-line version here: http://pacificschoolserver.org